AstroKotlin/Heroes/README.md

 # Heroes
-An item improvement plugin for PocketMine-MP.
+An RPG plugin plugin for PocketMine-MP.

 |Features|Status|
 |---|---|